holaphil/garbarnation-aab73/content/pages/episodes/the-garbar.md

     - name: 'twitter:card'
       value: summary_large_image
     - name: 'twitter:title'
-      value: 'GarBar tour of The GarBar in Maplewood, NJ'
+      value: 'GarBar video tour of The GarBar in Maplewood, NJ'
     - name: 'twitter:description'
       value: >-
         Learn how John Garbarino turned this space into an iconic neighborhood